soorajkumarar888/my-sql-arena/README.md

 ---

-##  The Core Purpose: Your 1,000+ Row SQL Playground!
+## 🎯 The Core Purpose: Your 1,000+ Row SQL Playground!

-The ultimate mission of this project is to provide a **production-scale relational playground** for students, data analysts, and developers who want to learn and master SQL using realistic data volumes.
+The ultimate mission of this project is to bridge the gap between tiny, textbook-style SQL examples and the messy reality of production data.

 Many tutorials use tiny tables with only 4 or 5 rows, which makes practicing queries feel unrealistic.
 This project changes that:
 * **Real-World Volume:** By utilizing the processed data payloads, you will populate your local database with **thousands of rows** of realistic clinical records, admissions logs, and patient metrics.